Cham0i/SecPlus/README.md

 **Third Part Risks**

-- Vender Management: Vendor negotiating, contracts, termination
+- Vender Management: Vendor negotiating, contracts, termination.
+Essentially, make sure your organization has the money and diplomacy to rely on the vendor.
-- System integration: Merging organization increases attack surface
+- System integration: Although merging organizations might increase productivity it also increases the attack surface for any potential hacker.
-- Lack of vendor support: Not communicating or providing End of Life (EOL) and EOSL
+- Lack of vendor support: Not communicating nor providing End of Life (EOL) and End of Service Life (EOSL) support to products might mean that once the vendor is done with a product/ service continuing to use the product/ service may expose your organization to threats which the vendor will not be able to help with.
-- Outsourced code developement: Doesn't known 100% what is inside code if made elsewhere
+- Outsourced code developement: Your organization doesn't known for sure what is inside a given piece of code if its produced elsewhere.
-- Data Storage: Ensure 3rd party keeps your data secure
+- Data Storage: The 3rd party vendor must be trustworthy enough to keep your organazations' data secure.
-- Impropert/ Weak path management: Centralize the patches and test them before deploying to the network
+- Improper/ Weak path management: To ensure that the product/ service is compatible with your organization its important to centralize the patches and test them prior deploying them to the network.
-- Lagacy Platforms: EOSL doesnt get security updates
+- Legacy Platforms: EOSL that doesn't get security updates

 Impacts the following:

 1) Financial.
 In the form of delayed sales, overtime, fines, quantitive loss of money
 2) Reputation.
-Data Breach = Your security sucks
+Data Breach = Your security sucks, which implies you suck and your products suck
 3) Availibility loss.
-Unavailible data
+Unavailible data and angry customers.
 4) Data Loss (gone/deleted) Data Breach (viewed by unauthorized people) or Data exfiltration (stolen data)

-Identity theft: Impersination with documents
+Identity theft: Impersonation with documents

 ## 1.7 Techniques used in security assesments